by Jenny Leigh Hodgins

 Even advanced players, lacking a foundation of good practice habits, and frustrated with how to pierce through a plateau or further progress in piano, exhibited a need to learn piano practice basics.
-Many of these piano learners did not lack piano skill.
+Many of these piano learners did not lack piano skills.
 They were stumped by repeated mistakes or by their inability to breakthrough musical barriers.
 They simply did not know how to practice piano effectively for consistent progress.

-I hope this ebook provides the answers you seek, and helps you successfully begin or continue your musical journey with enjoyable, confident, forward-moving piano advancement.”
+I hope this ebook provides the answers you seek and helps you successfully begin or continue your musical journey with enjoyable, confident, forward-moving piano advancement.”

-My new ebook will be the perfect holiday gift:
+My new ebook is the perfect gift:

 WHAT READERS ARE SAYING ABOUT MY EBOOK:

 "What a great resource for potential piano parents to have."

 "A great book that will inspire many people to take up piano lessons.
 It inspires me to continue playing and composing.
 Many people [will want] to start piano studies after reading [this] ebook.
 Looking forward to [the author's] next ebook."